intervalaverage-intro.RmdNote: This package and vignette makes extensive use of

 and return a value even when not all of the interval had NO2

-values, use the required_percentage
+values, use the required_percentage argument.
+For example,

 here we accept an average if at least 80% of the interval has